sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

 description="A server-client diagram, the client sends a request (through network cables) for the homepage, the server responds by sending files." %}

-Although you could set up your computer to be a web server, there are a couple
+Although you could set up your computer to be a web server, there are a couple of
 issues:

   * For one, you would have to keep your computer on *all the time*...
 What if the power cuts out?

-  * Your computer would also need to be super fast to handle all the millions of requests your webiste is going to receive. (wishful thinking)
+  * Your computer would also need to be super fast to handle all the millions of requests your website is going to receive. (wishful thinking)

   * You would have to open up your computer to the scary internet.
 Anyone would be able to make requests to your computer, which means that if your operating system isn't up-to-date, hackers could breach it!

 For these reasons you might not want your computer to be a web server, and
 instead: find a web server that you can buy/rent (hopefully without spending too